FFCA/bda-gr4-domains-analysis/src/services/dig-microservice/README.md

 `dig` requires Linux which is why this service should preferably be run in the dedicated Docker container with all required tools are installed ( see [root README](../../README.md)).
-Using the `docker compose` of this project, the container is not accessible from the outside.
+Using the `docker-compose` of this project, the container is not accessible from the outside.
 However, you can use the [dashboard's](../dashboard/README.md) dig terminal to test this service or start another container with a mapped port (`-p <your port>:8088`).